 - Halyard (Responsible for managing all Spinnaker services and configuration using CLI, using this we can update, rollback, and so on)

-CD pipelines with Spinnaker
+Continuous Delivery pipelines with Spinnaker

 Use Spinnaker to create CD pipelines that join various stages of deployment – code check-in, continuous integration, bake image, prod deploy & test, hotfix, canary, and live deployment.

 Methods of Spinnaker Installation

 - Local Debian (Standalone not recommended for production)

 Click here if you are interested to install and configure enterprise Spinnaker for your environment